mbrewis19321023/skripsieCode/README.md

 Version 1.5: renamed the path.py to mypath.py to avoid errors when using os.path

 Version 1.5.1: renamed the path.py to mypath.py to avoid errors when using os.path.
 Fixed README.md

+Version 2.1: Began addiding functionality for going into folders and going out of them.
+Tried to do so using recurring function calls.
+Perhaps a bad idea?
+Sort of working.
+Saved as driverFind.
+Next time look for a simpler way to do this.
+Perhaps save a place in the file tree somehow?